findiq-gmbh/.github/.github/ISSUE_TEMPLATE/default-bug-template.md

 ---
-name: Bug report via Intercom
+name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: bug, intercom
+labels: bug
 assignees: ''

 ---